binarycow/Obsidian/Compatibility.md

 Comments are fully supported.

-#### ❌ WhiteSpace Control
+#### ℹ️ WhiteSpace Control

-WhiteSpace Control is not currently implemented.
+WhiteSpace Control works for the most part, but there may be some control structures or cases where I did not properly account for it.

 #### ✅ Escaping